jonnonz1/nz-statute-book/acts/public/1989/government-roading-powers-act-1989.md

 (1) All rights and powers vested in any local authority under sections 331, 332, 334, 335, 337 to 341, and 353 of the Local Government Act 1974, and all rights and powers vested in any local authority in relation to roads under any other Act, may, in respect of any Government road, be exercised by the Minister.
 (2) The Minister may from time to time, by notice in the Gazette, make bylaws with respect to any Government road on the subject-matters referred to in paragraphs (13) to (20) and (38) to (41A) of section 684(1) of the Local Government Act 1974.
 (3) The Minister shall have power to do all things necessary to construct and maintain in good repair any road under the Minister's control, and in particular, but without limiting any power conferred on the Minister elsewhere in this Act, to do the following things:
-  (a) To alter the line of any road, but a new line of road shall not be laid out by the Minister without the written consent of those persons whose written consent would be required under section 114(2) of the Public Works Act 1981 if the land were to be declared to be a road:
+  (a) to alter the line of any road, but a new line of road shall not be laid out by the Minister without the written consent of those persons whose written consent would be required under section 114(2) of the Public Works Act 1981 if the land were to be declared to be a road:
-  (b) To increase or diminish the width of any road:
+  (b) to increase or diminish the width of any road:
-  (c) To determine what part of a road shall be a carriageway and what part a cycle track or footpath only:
+  (c) to determine what part of a road shall be a carriageway and what part a cycle track or footpath only:
-  (d) To construct, erect, dig, or grow on any road or remove from it, such barriers, dividing strips, guide or sign posts, pillars, or other markers, trees, hedges, lawns, gardens, and other devices, as may in the opinion of the Minister be necessary or desirable:
+  (d) to construct, erect, dig, or grow on any road or remove from it, such barriers, dividing strips, guide or sign posts, pillars, or other markers, trees, hedges, lawns, gardens, and other devices, as may in the opinion of the Minister be necessary or desirable:
-  (e) To place or construct temporarily or permanently on any carriageway any reasonable device or thing for the purpose of controlling vehicle speeds, if it is desirable for the safety of road workers, or users of the road or members of the public, or to protect any part of the road:
+  (e) to place or construct temporarily or permanently on any carriageway any reasonable device or thing for the purpose of controlling vehicle speeds, if it is desirable for the safety of road workers, or users of the road or members of the public, or to protect any part of the road:
-  (f) To place or construct, or allow to be placed or constructed, on any road clear of the carriageway any road-making or maintenance materials, plant and equipment, traffic weigh stations, traffic control aids, and stations, facilities, and amenities for road users:
+  (f) to place or construct, or allow to be placed or constructed, on any road clear of the carriageway any road-making or maintenance materials, plant and equipment, traffic weigh stations, traffic control aids, and stations, facilities, and amenities for road users:
-  (g) To alter the level of any road:
+  (g) to alter the level of any road:
-  (h) To stop, divert, or otherwise control the traffic upon any road temporarily while any work or investigation is being undertaken or for the structural protection of any part of the road:
+  (h) to stop, divert, or otherwise control the traffic upon any road temporarily while any work or investigation is being undertaken or for the structural protection of any part of the road:
-  (i) To close to traffic any road, or any part of a road, for such period as the Minister considers necessary to execute repairs or to remove any obstruction:
+  (i) to close to traffic any road, or any part of a road, for such period as the Minister considers necessary to execute repairs or to remove any obstruction:
-  (j) To enter on any land and make such ditches, drains, and conduits as may be required to drain water from any road, and to keep such ditches, drains, and conduits open at all times for the flow of water; and to erect floodgates therein and to open or close them as the Minister thinks fit, doing as little damage as possible:
+  (j) to enter on any land and make such ditches, drains, and conduits as may be required to drain water from any road, and to keep such ditches, drains, and conduits open at all times for the flow of water; and to erect floodgates therein and to open or close them as the Minister thinks fit, doing as little damage as possible:
-  (k) To exercise the powers given by section 74 of this Act as if the road were a motorway:
+  (k) to exercise the powers given by section 74 of this Act as if the road were a motorway:
-  (l) To enter on any land so as to gain access to other land for the purposes of this subsection:
+  (l) to enter on any land so as to gain access to other land for the purposes of this subsection:
-  (m) To enter on any land and to remove from any culvert, river, stream, lake, or other water, any material which may be lodged in its bed or against its banks or against any bridge, dam, ford, or weir, and which may impede the free flow of water in its natural channel whereby any part of a road under the Minister's control may be damaged.
+  (m) to enter on any land and to remove from any culvert, river, stream, lake, or other water, any material which may be lodged in its bed or against its banks or against any bridge, dam, ford, or weir, and which may impede the free flow of water in its natural channel whereby any part of a road under the Minister's control may be damaged.
+(3A) Before exercising any power under subsection (3) that will or is likely to interfere with any pipe, line, or other work associated with wastewater or the supply of water, electricity, gas, or telecommunications, the Minister (or an officer of the Agency acting on the Minister's behalf) must give not less than 10 working days' notice in writing of the proposed interference to the owner of the pipe, line, or other work, except in the case of any emergency or danger.
 (4) Entry shall not be made under subsection (3) of this section without the consent of the owner or occupier, if the land is within the curtilage of a dwelling or other building, or is within a stockyard, orchard, vineyard, plant nursery, shelter belt, airstrip, garden, or shrubbery.
 (5) Before entering on any land pursuant to any power conferred by subsection (3) of this section, the Minister or an officer of the Agency acting on the Minister's behalf shall (except in the case of any emergency or danger) give to the owner and to the occupier of the land not less than 10 working days' notice in writing of the intention to enter, and shall state in that notice—
-  (a) A description of the land affected; and
+  (a) a description of the land affected; and
-  (b) The nature of any work to be carried out; and (c) The type of any material required; and
+  (b) the nature of any work to be carried out; and (c) the type of any material required; and
-  (d) The approximate quantity of any material required; and (e) The use proposed to be made of any material to be removed; and (f) How and when entry is to be made; and
+  (d) the approximate quantity of any material required; and (e) the use proposed to be made of any material to be removed; and (f) how and when entry is to be made; and
-  (g) A statement of the owner's or occupier's rights under subsection (6) of this section; and (h) The estimated amount of compensation to which the owner or occupier would be entitled under this or any other Act.
+  (g) a statement of the owner's or occupier's rights under subsection (6) of this section; and (h) the estimated amount of compensation to which the owner or occupier would be entitled under this or any other Act.
 (6) The owner or occupier may, within 10 working days after receiving such a notice and after giving notice to the Minister or officer of the owner's intention to do so, apply to the District Court nearest to the land concerned, and the Court may thereupon summon the Minister or officer to appear before the Court at a time and place to be named in the summons.
 (7) If it appears to the Court that the use proposed to be made of the land is unreasonable or unnecessary, the Court may—and all persons concerned shall be bound by any such order.
-  (a) Order that the land in question shall not be occupied or used, or shall not be occupied or used in the manner proposed; or
+  (a) order that the land in question shall not be occupied or used, or shall not be occupied or used in the manner proposed; or
-  (b) Direct that the land be occupied and used or material taken from it in such manner and subject to such limitations and restrictions as it thinks fit—
+  (b) direct that the land be occupied and used or material taken from it in such manner and subject to such limitations and restrictions as it thinks fit—
 (8) Nothing in this section (other than any provision of this section that is relied on in an emergency) shall derogate from the provisions of the Resource Management Act 1991.

 ### 49 Powers of Minister in regard to swing gates and cattle stops on roads